shraddha0822/Handwritten-Digits-Recognition/README.md

 # Handwritten Digit Recognition

-This project implements a handwritten digit recognition system using TensorFlow and Keras with the MNIST dataset.
+This project implements a handwritten digit recognition system with the help of a simple feedforward neural network using TensorFlow with the MNIST dataset.

 ## Overview

-The system classifies handwritten digits (0-9) from grayscale images using a deep learning model.
+This project demonstrates the process of classifying handwritten digits using TensorFlow and the MNIST dataset.
+The MNIST dataset consists of 28x28 grayscale images of digits (0-9) and is commonly used for training various image processing systems.

 ## Requirements